kkedich/e-cooking/README.md

 Final Project for IA896 — Introduction to Multimedia Information Retrieval 2016-2 class at FEEC/UNICAMP.

-Category and ingredient recognition of food images.
+Recognition of the food category and ingredient list of food images.

 ####Dataset